 As partial monogamicity is preserved by both forms of composition, the partial monogamous cospans themselves form a PROP.

 \begin{defi} Let \(\pmcspdhyp\) be the sub-PROP of \(\cspdhyp\) containing only the partial monogamous cospans of hypergraphs. \end{defi}

-We are not done yet: we must show that \(\pmcspdhyp\) is also traced.
+To show that \(\pmcspdhyp\) is a \emph{traced} PROP, we must show that \(\pmcspdhyp\) has a trace.
 Although \(\cspdhyp\) already has a trace, we must make sure that this does not degenerate for cospans of partial monogamous hypergraphs.